Wellington’s April 2026 floods

 Wellington’s weather is famously (in New Zealand) a bit of a joke.
 It’s true that you can’t beat Wellington on a good day,1 but… it’s not very often a good day.
 Or so the story goes.
 Being from Ireland, I’ve never really considered Wellington’s weather to be especially bad.
 Sure, it’s generally cooler than much of New Zealand, and much much windier,2 but overall it’s fine.

 However, it’s been a rough week or two of extreme weather in Aotearoa New Zealand in general and in the last week in the Wellington region in particular.
-Recent reports suggest that New Zealand now has a cyclone season, and that storm frequency has now increased to one every eight days.
+Recent reports suggest that New Zealand now has a cyclone season, and storm frequency has increased to one every eight days.

 Code